 He is an innovator and builder.
 He has developed and helped build some of the core entities that lead US business, policy and people to people engagement with Asia, particularly Southeast Asia.
 In addition to founding BowerGroupAsia and AkarAsia, he helped create and develop US-ASEAN Business Council, and founded the first chair for Southeast Asia among Washington’s premier think tanks at the Center for Strategic & International Studies (CSIS).

 Bower helped to start the US-ASEAN Business Council in the mid 1980’s and served for a decade until 2004 as president of the private business group comprised of America’s leading companies in Southeast Asia.
 He helped to establish and build the council from the ground up, working with government and private sector leaders from the United States and Southeast Asia.

-He also served a senior adviser and director of the Southeast Asia Program at the prestigious bi-partisan think tank, the Center for Strategic and International Studies (CSIS), in Washington, DC, from 2009 to 2016.
-While at CSIS, Bower founded and co-directed the Pacific Partners Initiative, the only Washington-based think tank program focusing specifically on Australia, New Zealand and the Pacific Island countries.
+He also created a chair for Southeast Asia at the prestigious think tank, CSIS, in Washington, DC, from 2009 to 2016.
+In addition, Bower also founded and co-directed the Pacific Partners Initiative, the only Washington-based think tank program focusing specifically on Australia, New Zealand and the Pacific Island countries.
 He continues to serve as chair of the Southeast Asia Advisory Board and is non-resident senior fellow at CSIS.